Tutorial

 Using the function

-A pytest_discover_tests() function is provided to create CTest tests for each Python test collected.
+A pytest_discover_tests() function is provided to create CMake tests for each Python test collected.
 Therefore, the configuration added in the previous section could be replaced by the following:

 pytest_discover_tests(